WilliamBonvini/sydraw/README.md

 * line
 * hyperbola

-Checkout the [official documentation](https://sydraw.readthedocs.io/en/latest/) for a comprehensive overview of the included functionalities.
+Check out the [official documentation](https://sydraw.readthedocs.io/en/latest/) for a comprehensive overview of the included functionalities.

 [1]: https://sydraw-demo.onrender.com/